microsoft/trident/README.md

   using this command.
 This will print the HostStatus to standard output.
 If you in addition pass `--status <path-to-output-file>`, Trident will write the Host Status into the specified file instead.
+- `start-network`: Uses the `network` or `networkOverride` configuration (see below for details, loaded from `/etc/trident/config.yaml`) to configure networking in the currently running OS.
+This is mainly used to startup networking during initial provisioning when the default DHCP configuration is not sufficient.

 For any of the commands, you can change logging verbosity from the default `WARN` by passing `--verbosity` and appending one of the following values: